Single Person Discount

 If there is only one adult who has their main home in a dwelling, they will be entitled to 25% discount off their council tax bill.

-If you feel that you may be entitled to a single occupier discount print out and complete the Single Person Discount Application form.
+If you feel that you may be entitled to a single occupier discount please apply using our online Single Persons Discount application form.

 Disregarded Persons Discount